donaghhorgan/COMP9033/labs/README.md

     jupyter notebook

-For notebooks 10 and 11, you will also need access to a local pyspark kernel or, alternatively, you can use Docker (see below).
+For notebooks 10-12, you will also need access to a local pyspark kernel or, alternatively, you can use Docker (see below).

 ### Docker